Structured qualitative evidence database across interviews, focus groups, KIIs, and desk review

 - Evidence extraction and synthesis across interview, focus group, key informant, and desk-review material

-- Drafted and shaped report sections in line with UNICEF report logic
+- Supported report sections in line with the situation analysis structure

 - Recommendation support and action-planning inputs tied back to the evidence base